 The College will not tolerate any form of harassment and has a strong policy to prevent it.
-A well-defined procedure for addressing any concerns will be provided to you upon arrival.

 Affirmative Consent

 It is the moral responsibility of each person involved in any form of sexual activity to ensure that they have the affirmative consent of the other to engage in the sexual activity.
 Lack of protest or resistance does not mean consent, nor does silence mean consent.
 Affirmative consent must be ongoing throughout a sexual activity and can be revoked at any time.
 The existence of a dating relationship between the persons involved, or the fact of past sexual relations between them, should never by itself be assumed to be an indicator of consent.